Approved Treatments for Hemophilia

 Gene Therapy

-The objective of gene therapy for hemophilia is to deliver a healthy copy of the mutated gene to cells in the body — particularly in the liver, which is where most clotting factors are produced — to restore the body’s ability to produce its own functional clotting factor.
+The objective of gene therapy for hemophilia is to deliver a healthy copy of the gene encoding the missing or dysfunctional clotting factor to cells in the body — particularly in the liver, where most clotting factors are produced — to restore the body’s ability to produce its own functional clotting factor.
 To deliver their genetic cargo, gene therapies commonly use viral vectors, most commonly adeno-associated viruses.

 Hemgenix

-Hemgenix (etranacogene dezaparvovec) is a gene therapy that’s approved for the treatment of certain adults with hemophilia B. The one-time therapy, given via an into-the-vein or intravenous infusion, is marketed by CSL Behring.
+Hemgenix (etranacogene dezaparvovec-drlb) is a gene therapy that’s approved for the treatment of certain adults with hemophilia B. The one-time therapy, given via intravenous infusion, is marketed by CSL Behring.

 Learn more